 Talk about Lacedaemonians after that!…

 ● So much for the phrase “except the…”, that’s always been very “trendy” in Hellas.
-As for the “medísantes” (derived from the Medes, Media), they have flooded the country, indeed!
-Among many others, they include even the man who triumphed in the naval battle of Salamis: Themistocles.
+As for the “medísantes” (derived from the Medes, Media, mentioned by Cavafy), they have flooded the land, indeed!
+Among others, they include even Themistocles, the man who triumphed supreme in the battle of Salamis!
 His successors have so much ballooned that a list of their names is almost impossible.
-They are all well-known and visible, nevertheless: they mostly crowd the corridors and salons of the ruling elite…
+They are well-known and visible, nevertheless: they mostly crowd the corridors and salons of the ruling elite…

 It was not so much that the Hellenes did not want, but rather did not

 need an imperial government, as a result of objective conditions…